 Levels 6 and 7: Degree-level apprenticeships

-Who they’re for: Established professionals aiming for senior leadership or highly specialised technical roles.
-Some apprentices obtain formal degrees as part of their program.
+Who they’re for: The highest apprenticeship levels enable established professionals to advance into senior leadership or highly specialised technical roles.
+Some apprentices obtain formal degrees as part of their programme.

 At these levels, workplace responsibilities include leading complex projects, driving innovation, solving intricate problems, and contributing to strategic organisational decision-making.